+'''

 freduce [options] [selection]

 This pass performs functional reduction in the circuit.
-I.e. if two nodes are equivalent, they are merged to one node and one of the redundant drivers is disconnected.
+I.e. if two nodes are

+equivalent, they are merged to one node and one of the redundant drivers is

+disconnected.
 A subsequent call to 'clean' will remove the redundant drivers.

+-v, -vv

 enable verbose or very verbose output

 -inv

 enable explicit handling of inverted signals

 -stop <n>

-stop after n reduction operations. this is mostly used for debugging the freduce command itself.
+stop after <n> reduction operations. this is mostly used for

+debugging the freduce command itself.

 -dump <prefix>

-dump the design to fix><module><num>.il after each reduction operation. this is mostly used for debugging the freduce command.
+dump the design to <prefix><module><num>.il after each reduction

+operation. this is mostly used for debugging the freduce command.

+(continues on next page)

+'''

+circuit that is analyzed.

+'''

-This pass is undef-aware, i.e. it considers don't-care values for detecting equivalent nodes.
+This pass is undef-aware, i.e. it considers don't-care values for detecting

+equivalent nodes.

 All selected wires are considered for rewiring.
-The selected cells cover the circuit that is analyzed.
+The selected cells cover the

+'''